-- In the winter months we decrease our activity levels.
-In the colder temperatures, we may be less motivated to go for a walk or spend time outdoors.
-We may choose to spend time at home, covered up with a blanket, and drinking a nice warm drink!
-Physical activity is great for our cartilage as it helps to increase blood flow which increases nutrients traveling to your cartilage.
-With limited activity, our cartilage becomes more brittle and less cushioned making our joints more sensitive to pain.
+- In the winter months you may decrease your activity levels.
+In the colder temperatures, you may be less motivated to go for a walk or spend time outdoors.
+You may choose to spend time at home, covered up with a blanket, and drinking a nice warm drink!
+Physical activity is great for your cartilage as it helps to increase blood flow which increases nutrients traveling to your cartilage.
+With limited activity, your cartilage becomes more brittle and less cushioned making your joints more sensitive to pain.

 - Colder weather brings holiday months.
 These holiday months typically come with social gatherings and potentially overindulging in treats.
 These treats are typically higher in high fructose corn syrup, saturated and trans fats, and carbohydrates.
 These can typically increase inflammation which can lead to more irritation inside the joint.